Aptivi/NitrocidKS/DocGen/wiki/utilities/KSConverter.md

 | ftp_speeddial.csv   | 0.0.11.x -> 0.0.15.x | FTP_SpeedDial.json
 | users.csv           | 0.0.4 -> 0.0.15.x    | Users.json
 | aliases.csv         | 0.0.6 -> 0.0.15.x    | Aliases.json

+[!WARNING]
+KSConverter for .NET 6.0 can't convert the configuration files from the old format to the new one.
+If you want to upgrade such files, use the version shipped with the .NET Framework version of Kernel Simulator.

 ### How to use